-Identify one of your school values that you all feel needs extra attention, maybe one that has come to prominence during the Covid epidemic.
-Discuss how you can go about putting it more completely into action in a way that would get everyone at the school involved and would benefit and strengthen your school community, and also if possible the local communities around the school.
+Identify one of your school values that you all feel needs extra attention.
+Discuss how you can go about putting it more completely into action in a way that would get everyone at the school involved and would help bring staff, pupils, parents and care-givers closer together and so benefit and strengthen your school community, and also possibly bring you together with the wider communities around you.
 You will need to devise a simple and practical plan of action to do this (you will see some ideas for putting your chosen value into action on the next page).